xma711/notebook/linux/unix_domain_socket/README.md

 (where the socket is not opened yet. need to specify the address and open the connection.)

-the AF_UNIX socket family is used to communicate between processes on the same machine efficiently.
+The AF_UNIX socket family is used to communicate between processes on the same machine efficiently.

-the valid socket types in the unix domain are:
+The valid socket types in the unix domain are:
 SOCK\_STREAM (stream oriented),
 SOCK\_DGRAM (datagram-oriented, preserve message boundaries, no reordering datagrams), and
 SOCK_SEQPACKET (connection-oriented socket, preserver message boundaries, delivers messages in order)